-So the main concern is to make strips with exactly 90 degrees angle at the fold so they are perfectly straight.
-For this you fold the fabric selvage to selvage and make sure your fabric is squared up before cutting.
+So the main concern is to make strips with exactly 90 degrees angles at the fold so they are perfectly straight.
+For this, you fold the fabric selvage to selvage and make sure your fabric is squared up before cutting.
 If you wonder how to do that, perhaps you can read my articles How to cut fabric straight and How to square up fabric.

 Position the folded fabric on your cutting mat so that the folded edge is down, closer to you, and align the fold with the horizontal line on the cutting mat.

 Now I need to straighten the edge of the fabric.
-I placed the ruler such a way so that the horizontal line on the ruler is aligned with the fabric fold.
+I placed the ruler in such a way that the horizontal line on the ruler is aligned with the fabric fold.
 And cut.

 Now what?
 How am I going to cut the 2.5 “ strips?
 I decided to use lines on my cutting mat and first cut the strip 5 inches wide.
 After that it was easy to cut it in half using lines on my ruler.
 So now I have two strips 2.5” wide from the first fabric.
 I need to repeat the same process for 7 other fabrics.